HMuraja/p5-book-review/README.md

 ## About
 ReadRave is a online platform and a community for readers that allows you to review books and follow other readers for recommendations.

-This application was made using primarly [React]() and [Django Rest Framework]().
+This application was made using primarily [React]() and [Django Rest Framework]().
 Django Rest Framework was used to build a backend API and frontend was build using React framework that consumes Django Rest Framework data.
 Both the backend and frontend are combined under one repository in this case.
-You can find the React Application inside the *fronend* folder of this repository.
+You can find the React Application inside the *frontend* folder of this repository.

 For further information feel free to keep reading or if you want to view the ready project click [here](https://read-rave-86b7234dccae.herokuapp.com/).

 ## Project Goals

-- Build an online platform allowing users to share their interst on books.
+- Build an online platform allowing users to share their interest on books.
 - Allows users to post reviews, read reviews and follow readers alike.
 - All visitors to the page should be able to view reviews.
 - Registered users should be able to share a review with a photo, review content and review score.
 - Registered users should be able to like and comment on reviews.
 - Application should be responsive on different screen sizes.
 - Application should provide a simple intuitive interface that is easy to navigate.
-- Sites layout and colorscheme is pleasing and keeps users coming back to it.
+- Sites layout and color scheme is pleasing and keeps users coming back to it.

 ### Problem Statement
 Every project needs a problem statement and for this project the following statement was generated: